Creating an Attitude of Gratitude: A Review of the Gratitude Journal by Natalie Fox

 Natalie Fox's meaningful creation has guided me to create a beautiful gratitude practice, where I sit down each day and write about some of the things I'm grateful to have in my life.
 This journal has taken the simple practice of writing down three things you're grateful for a big step further.
 Each day, you'll explore how you want to feel, what you're most grateful for, who you would like to thank, and more!
 And then, there are the fun and surprising gratitude practices sprinkled throughout the journal, such as finding meaningful gratitude quotes online and acknowledging why you love your body.

 I've really enjoyed adding this gratitude practice into my mindfulness routine!
-At the moment my daily practices include a short and gentle yoga stretch, a mindful walk with my puppy (for mindful walking exercises, click here), enjoying a mindful cup of tea, writing in this Gratitude Journal and Dailygreatness Journal, visualising how I want to feel when I wake up in the morning and I always use my aromatic mists from Combardis Elixirs (click here to read more about this practice!).
+At the moment my daily practices include a short and gentle yoga stretch, a mindful walk with my puppy (for mindful walking exercises check out my article, 3 Simple and Interesting Ways to go for a Mindful Walk), enjoying a mindful cup of tea, writing in this Gratitude Journal and Dailygreatness Journal, visualising how I want to feel when I wake up in the morning and I always use my aromatic mists from Combardis Elixirs.
 Apart from that, I try to bring consciousness and presence to as many activities throughout my day as I can.

 Altogether, these mindful practices take between one and two hours to complete (depending on how long I practice yoga for) and it has been so very worth it!
 Not only am I working more productively and efficiently, I'm also feeling calm, clear, relaxed and purposeful.
 I'm more convinced than ever that meaningful mindfulness practices, such as using the Gratitude Journal, play important roles in my wellbeing.